 Just as Chanley caters to your needs in all other forms of massage, she does so in Rolfing as well.
 This is your treat to yourself, and knowing that, Chanley provides a service that has created a community of addicted regulars.
 That being said, take note that Rolfing is different than a regular massage.
 The intention of Rolfing is to improve your structure through manipulation, and sometimes that takes a good bit of pressure or an elbow in your thigh.
 You’ll likely experience a bit of strain or soreness, but Chanley makes a point familiarize herself with her clients’ needs, expectations and pain thresholds.
 If you go in with a sense of these and an open mind, you’ll leave saying “Oooh, man.
 That hurt so good!”

 Rolfing doesn’t sound like something I’d be into.
 What else you got?

 So many options!
 If you’re interested in a massage but not Rolfing, check out our Services page for all of the different kinds of bodywork that Chanley offers.

 Where are you located?

-Chanley is located at 33 Probart Street in Brevard, NC.
-Her studio is in the Professional Suites on the 1st floor of the building, right at the center of downtown.
+Chanley is located at 41 N Rice Street in downtown Brevard, NC.
 Brevard is located just 45 minutes from Asheville and 25 minutes from Hendersonville – a wonderful small town surrounded by serene Blue Ridges.
 It’s well worth the trek if you’re an out-of-towner (and you can ask Chanley where to find the best trails and gelato to make a whole day of it!)